brianbrix/spring-keycloak-demo/README.md

 2. #### Run docker-compose up --build - This will start the keycloak server and the application itself.
 3. Open the keycloak admin panel at [This link](https://localhost:8443/)
 4. Follow the instructions on [this link](https://www.baeldung.com/spring-boot-keycloak) to set up a keycloak realm, role, user and some few other identity specifications:
-- For this app we use the following:
+- For this app we use the following settings:
 - [ ] Realm: test
 - [ ] Role: user
 - [ ] User: user1